 - Promoting acceptance, respect and an understanding of a range of religions and cultures through different aspects of our curriculum.
 This includes teaching in R.E. and personal, social, health and economic (PSHE) education, but also activities in other curriculum areas.
 For example, as part of teaching and learning in English, pupils will be introduced to literature from a range of cultures. - The use of a PSHE curriculum that acknowledges the many different types of families we have as part of our school community at South Gosforth First School.
-Teaching children about the society that we live in and the different types of loving, healthy relationships that exist will be done in a way that respects everyone. - Holding assemblies dealing with relevant issues where pupils are encouraged to have a voice and share in discussions.
-School will also invite external speakers to contribute, e.g. Operation Encompass. - Working with our local community.
-This includes inviting families to share their own experiences of faith celebrations, and organising school trips and activities based around the local community. - Encouraging and implementing initiatives to deal with any tensions between different groups of pupils within the school if these were to arise.
+Teaching children about the society that we live in and the different types of loving, healthy relationships that exist will be done in a way which is respectful to everyone. - Holding assemblies focussing on different, relevant issues where pupils are encouraged to have a voice and share in discussions.
+School will also invite external speakers into school who represent different protected characteristics in order to promote diversity. - Working with our local community This includes inviting families to share their own experiences of faith celebrations, and organising school trips and activities based around the local community. - Encouraging and implementing initiatives to deal with any tensions between different groups of pupils within the school if these were to arise.
 For example, our school council has representatives from different year groups and is formed of pupils from a range of backgrounds. - All pupils being encouraged to participate in the school's extra-curricular activities. - Developing links with people and groups who have specialist knowledge about particular characteristics, which helps inform and develop our approach.
-This includes training from the Local Authority, Public Health Newcastle, Northumbria Police (Operation Encompass) and Andrew Moffat (No Outsiders). - School embodying the 'No Outsiders' message 'Everyone Different, Everyone Welcome' through its curriculum, assemblies and school vision.
+This includes training from the Local Authority, Public Health Newcastle, Northumbria Police (Operation Encompass) and Andrew Moffat (No Outsiders). - School embodying the 'No Outsiders' message that 'Everyone is Different, Everyone is Welcome' through its curriculum, assemblies and school ethos.